R. Norris Williams: Biography

 Williams was born in Geneva, Switzerland, the son of Philadelphia parents Charles Duane Williams, a direct descendant from Benjamin Franklin, and Lydia Biddle White.
 He was tutored privately at a Swiss boarding school and spoke fluent French and German.
 He started playing tennis at age 12, mainly under the guidance of his father.

 On January 11, 1919, in Paris, France, Williams married Jean Haddock (1890–1929), daughter of Arthur Henry and Matilda (Stewart) Haddock.
 They had four children.
 Jean died aged 38 on April 20, 1929, in Philadelphia.
-Williams remarried to Frances West Gillmore (1908–2001), daughter of Major General Quincy Adams Gillmore II and Frances West (Hemsley) Gillmore, on October 2, 1930.
+Williams remarried Frances West Gillmore (1908–2001), daughter of Major General Quincy Adams Gillmore II and Frances West (Hemsley) Gillmore, on October 2, 1930.
 She was a great-granddaughter of Quincy Adams Gillmore.

 Tennis career

 In 1911, Williams won the Swiss Championship.
 A year later, he entered Harvard University and became the intercollegiate tennis champion in singles (1913, 1915) and doubles (1914, 1915).

 In 1913, Williams lost to Maurice McLoughlin at both the Wimbledon Championships and at the U.S. Championships.

 Williams is best known for his two men's singles titles at the U.S. Championships.
 In 1914 he defeated Bill Johnston in the second round and McLoughlin in the final.
 In 1916 he defeated Bill Johnston in the final.

 Williams also won the U.S. Clay Court Championships in 1912 and again in 1915.
 He won the Pennsylvania Lawn Tennis Championships at the Merion Cricket Club on grass in 1912 defeating eight-time champion Wallace F. Johnson in the final and again in 1914 defeating Bill Tilden in the final.
 In 1925 he won the Newport Casino Championships defeating McLoughlin in the final.

 In 1920, after returning from WWI, Williams won at Norwood on grass in Britain in 1920 defeating Johnston, the ranking world No. 1 at that time, in the semifinal and James Cecil Parke, the world ranked No. 4 for that year, in the final.
 In 1922 at Glen Cove, Long Island, N.Y. on grass Williams won the Nassau Bowl defeating Frank Hunter in the final in three straight sets.

 At age 36, Williams won the Pennsylvania Lawn Tennis Championships at Merion Cricket Club again in 1927 defeating Manuel Alonso Areizaga, ranked world No. 5 for that year, in the final in four sets.

 He was also on the victorious American Davis Cup team twice: in 1925 and 1926 and was considered a fine doubles player.

 During the 1924 Olympics, at the age of 33 (and with a sprained ankle), Richard Norris Williams became a gold medalist in the mixed doubles, partnering Hazel Hotchkiss Wightman.
 He went on to captain several winning Davis Cup teams from 1921 through 1926 as well as the 1934 team.
 At age 44, he retired from Championship Tennis.